 There exist clandestine movements that oppose the ban on AI.
 One calls themselves the Conduit – or at least the Swedish ones do.

 The Conduit is closer to a religious movement.
-There’s :
+It features :

 - A focus on faith and resolve.

 - A focus on considering that the offspring of human minds (A.I.) is divine.